-However, becoming a citizen of the world is not so easily achieved just by living internationally or by completing a study abroad program.
-So, how is it possible?
-And what does it mean to study abroad with this intention?
+Becoming a citizen of the world is not so easily achieved just by living internationally or by completing a study abroad program.
+So, what is a global citizen and how is it possible to become one?
+What does it mean to study abroad with the intention of becoming a citizen of the world?
 This article will tell you what global citizenship is, why it’s so important these days, and how to study abroad with the intention of developing yourself towards contributing to a better world.

 Facts about Global Citizenship and Study Abroad